-The Art Major consists of 61 credit hours of course work including a wide variety of studio courses as well as courses in art history, aesthetics, and portfolio preparation.
+The Art Major consists of 61 credit hours of course work including a wide variety of studio courses, and courses in art history, aesthetics, and portfolio preparation.
 Art majors experiment with a variety of materials and techniques to encourage artistic and cognitive growth while mastering media as means of personal expression.
 In addition to the 48-credit Liberal Arts core requirements and required courses listed below, all art majors must complete requirements for a Minor.
 A Business or Marketing minor is strongly recommended to help students develop the skills they will need to channel their talents into a successful career.
+Program requiremens include purchase of a Mac laptop (available at reduced prices via my.cuw.edu).